Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 MO "Who's there?"<br>
 G "It's just us, Morrison."<br>
-MO "...Thank god.
+MO "...Oh, heavens.
 I thought the Feds finally caught up."<br>
 G "Do you have your horse?"<br>
 MO "She's here..."<br>
 Morrison walks the horse out of the brush<br>